storacha/specs/w3-filecoin.md

 }
 ```

-When piece request to be added is dequeued, storefront should invoke `filecoin/add` to store it.
+When piece request to be added is dequeued & verified storefront MUST invoke `filecoin/add` with own DID propagating piece through the pipeline and signaling that submitted piece was accepted.

 > `did:web:web3.storage` invokes capability from `did:web:web3.storage`